Completed Space Science Missions

 NASA.GOV: Rhodium Microgravity Mycelium

-LAUNCHED ON: Cygnus NG-21; Northrup Grumman
+LAUNCHED ON: Cygnus NG-21; Northrop Grumman

 RHODIUM SPACE MICROGREENS

-• Sponsored by ISS National Laboratory with support from NASA
+Funded by Swinburne University of Technology; Sponsored by ISS National Laboratory with support from NASA

 MISSION TAGS: #SpaceMicrogreens #SpaceNutrition #SpaceBotany #SYSIC2022 #Swinburne #BusinessofScience